BGI Group: Spin-off from the Beijing Genomics Institute

 In 2013, BGI bought Complete Genomics of Mountain View, California, a major supplier of DNA sequencing technology, for US$118 million, after gaining approval from the Committee on Foreign Investment in the United States.
+Complete Genomics is a US-based subsidiary of MGI, MGI was a subsidiary of BGI before it was spun out and listed on the Shanghai Stock Exchange in 2022.

 In 2015, BGI signed a collaboration with the Zhongshan Hospital' Center for Clinical Precision Medicine in Shanghai, opened in May 2015 with a budget of ¥100 million.
 They are reportedly being involved as a sequencing institution in China's US$9.2-billion research project for medical care which will last for 15 years.
 In May 2017, was announced formation of West Coast Innovation Center, co-located in Seattle and San Jose, on the first location planned to work on precision medicine and feature collaborations with University of Washington, the Allen Institute for Brain Science, the Bill & Melinda Gates Foundation, and Washington State University, while on the second's already existing laboratory with 100 employees to develop the next-generation sequencing technologies.
 In May 2018, reached an agreement with Mount Sinai Hospital (Toronto), Canada, for first installation of BGISEQ platforms in North America.

-BGI Genomics, a listed subsidiary of the group made an initial public offering in July 2017 at Shenzhen Stock Exchange.
+BGI Genomics, a subsidiary of the group made an initial public offering in July 2017 at Shenzhen Stock Exchange.
 In 2018, the BGI was reportedly 85.3% owned by Wang Jian, and the group owns 42.4% of its main unit BGI Genomics.
-The reported market value for BGI Genomics in July 2018 was around $5 billion, as is of another subsidiary, MGI Tech, specialized in developing and manufacturing technology, was reported to schedule an IPO of a stake of about 20% for $1 billion for 2019 in Hong Kong.
-In 2020 MGI closed a $1 billion series B funding round that included investment from IDG Capital and Citic Private Equity Funds Management.
-In 2021 it was reported that MGI Tech was planning to list in Shanghai.

 In 2019, it was reported that a BGI subsidiary, Forensic Genomics International, had created a WeChat-enabled database of genetic profiles of people across the country.
 In July 2020, it was reported that BGI returned a Paycheck Protection Program loan following media scrutiny.